Sesame Summit 2026 – application open

 blank

-For instance, the above was a telling reminder that VC firms are frustrated with frequent turnover on event programming teams from one year to the next, with very junior staff that keeps changing.
+For instance, this picture above is telling: VC firms are often frustrated with how frequently event programming teams’ junior staff changes.
 Hence their ask: At least send a handover email.

 🧩 Who was in the room?